isc-projects/kea/doc/sphinx/arm/ext-gss-tsig.rst

 The gss_tsig was developed using the MIT Kerberos 5 implementation but Heimdal is supported too.
 Note that Heimdal is picky about security sensitive file permissions and is known to emit an unclear error message.
-It is a good idea to keep these files as plain, with one link and and no access for the group or other users.
+It is a good idea to keep these files as plain, with one link and no access for the group or other users.

 The krb5-config script should provide an ``--all`` option which identifies the implementation: in any report about the GSS-TSIG report